kolergy/agent_bean/README.md

    - **Acoustic_agent**: agent to help you to solve issues with your acoustic system
    - **Cybersecurity_agent**: agent to help you with cybersecurity issues
    - **Comunication_agent**: Agent to help with the fablab comunication in french

+- **Manage models**:
+   - Manage the models and ability to instantiate / deinstantiate models,
+   - Each tasks, can have their own model so you can use the best model for each task.
+   - Ability to use any transformers models, WizardCoder, Llama2, Mistral, dolphin-2.1-mistral-7b
+   - Ability to use OpenAI: GPT-4, gpt-3.5-turbo, gpt-3.5-turbo-16k

+- **Actions**: have access to the following functions:
+   - **Load**: files from the following format: text, json, PDF
+   - **Search**: Search on the internet for informations.

 The agent is continuously evolving, with new capabilities being added regularly.

 ## Current limitations:
-- Using the interface to change the model dose not work yet
 - When modifying the settings file whlie the model is running, it needs to be re-uploaded for the changes to take effects
 - It is not yet able to write to files
-- Load on 4 or 8 bit loading works except for GPTQ or GGML quantized models!? (they use a different proces for loading that needs to be implemented)
+- Load on 4 or 8 bit loading works except for GPTQ or GGML quantized models! (they use a different proces for loading that needs to be implemented)
-- Imprecise memory estimation for models
 - Tested only on linux up to now but should work on windows and Mac as well
+- no check on contect lenght for now

 ## Using local generation with transformers models: